esnkrimi/Angular-code-styling/README.md

 # codeStyling # Eslint # prettier #visual code code styling
 You can set visual studio code to fix your code styling according to Eslint on save ,

-A - First of all,install dependencies:
+<b>A </b>- First of all,install dependencies:
 ```swift
     npm i eslint eslint-config-prettier eslint-plugin-prettier husky lint-staged prettier -D
 ```

-B - Now create two files in project root and rename those to .eslintrc.js  &  .prettierrc.js,
+<b>B</b> - Now create two files in project root and rename those to .eslintrc.js  &  .prettierrc.js,

 copy this code in .eslintrc.js
 ```swift